 Early help, also known as early intervention, is a term given to the provision of support to children and families as soon as the need arises and can be at any stage in a child or young person's life (DfE 2018).
-Moreover, there is a need to consider family functioning and how each family member impacts upon the other in the context of early help (WTG 2023).
 The ethos of early help provision is to build upon existing strengths already present by working with children and families at the earliest point to provide tailored support which reduces the likelihood of harm and supports the prevention of any intrusive statutory or crisis intervention.

 The need for the provision of early help to children and families can be met by the support of a single agency.
 In some instances, there is a need to deliver that early help offer to a child and family via a formal multi-agency offer known as an early help assessment and plan.
 Any proposed offers of early help would require the consent of the child's parent or, where the child is of an age to make decisions and has capacity to do so then the child can also provide consent.